Surface Fluctuating Hydrodynamics Methods for the Drift-Diffusion Dynamics of Particles and Microstructures within Curved Fluid Interfaces: Introduction

-There has been a lot of work on approaches for investigating hydrodynamic coupling and diffusion based on the classical Saffman-Delbr\"{u}ck (SD) hydrodynamics~\cite{SaffmanDelbruck1975,Saffman1976} which were derived for flat viscous sheets~\cite{Stone1998,Levine2004, Oppenheimer2009,CamleyBrown2014,Demery2010, Oppenheimer2017}.
-However, in many problems arising in practice the geometry plays an important role as a consequence of significant curvature on the SD length-scale or from the surface topology.
-These effects can significantly change the hydrodynamic responses relative to the flat case~\cite{AtzbergerSoftMatter2016,Rangamani2013, AtzbergerGrossHydro2018,Honerkamp-Smith2013}.
-This has motivated recent work going beyond the classical Saffman-Delbr\"{u}ck theory for flat viscous sheets by formulating hydrodynamic descriptions that take into account the consequences of geometry and additional mechanics arising for curved fluid interfaces~\cite{Henle2010,Arroyo2009,Rangamani2013,SahuSauerMandadapu2017, AtzbergerSoftMatter2016, AtzbergerGrossHydro2018}.
+Many past approaches for investigating hydrodynamic coupling and diffusion have been based on the classic Saffman-Delbr\"{u}ck (SD) hydrodynamics model~\cite{SaffmanDelbruck1975,Saffman1976}.
+These were derived for flat viscous sheets~\cite{Stone1998,Levine2004, Oppenheimer2009,CamleyBrown2014,Demery2010, Oppenheimer2017}.
+However, for many problems arising in practice, the geometry plays an important role as a consequence of significant curvature on the SD length-scale or from the surface topology.
+These effects can significantly change the hydrodynamic responses relative to the flat case~\cite{AtzbergerSoftMatter2016,Rangamani2013, AtzbergerGrossHydro2018,HonerkampSmith2013}.
+This has motivated recent work going beyond the classic Saffman-Delbr\"{u}ck theory to take into account the role of geometry and additional mechanical effects arising in curved fluid interfaces~\cite{Henle2010,Arroyo2009,Rangamani2013,SahuSauerMandadapu2017, Dominguez2018,AtzbergerSoftMatter2016, AtzbergerGrossHydro2018}.

 We introduce general fluctuating hydrodynamics methods for the drift-diffusion of particles and microstructures immersed within curved fluid interfaces.
 To demonstrate ideas, we focus particularly on the case of interfaces of spherical shape.
-Extending the Saffman-Delbr\"{u}ck theory~\cite{SaffmanDelbruck1975,Saffman1976} derived for flat viscous sheets, we formulate hydrodynamic equations for curved fluid interfaces coupled to the surrounding bulk fluid.
-We introduce thermal fluctuations accounting for the fluid-structure interactions and collective dynamics of the particles and microstructures building on our prior work on stochastic immersed boundary and related methods in~\cite{AtzbergerSIB2007, AtzbergerSELM2011, AtzbergerSoftMatter2016,AtzbergerGrossHydro2018,GrossAtzbergerGMLSHydro2019}.
+To ensure finite diffusivities, as indicated in the SD theory, we formulate hydrodynamic equations for curved fluid interfaces coupled to surrounding bulk fluids.
+We introduce thermal fluctuations accounting for the fluid-structure interactions and collective dynamics of the particles and microstructures building on our prior work on stochastic immersed boundary methods and related approaches in~\cite{AtzbergerSIB2007, AtzbergerSELM2011, AtzbergerSoftMatter2016,AtzbergerGrossHydro2018,GrossAtzbergerGMLSHydro2019}.